Sri Lanka News | Sri Lankan Breaking news,Hot News - Adaderana -Truth First

 Hot News

-The move to display ‘beware of crocodiles’ message at the walking path near the Parliament in Sinhala is a violation of language policy rights, the Movement for Enforcement of National Language Policy (MENLP) points out.
+Foreign Minister Mangala Samaraweera will visit Sweden at the invitation of the Minister of Foreign Affairs of Sweden, Margot Wallström, from 17-18 January 2017.
 MORE...

-Showing keen interest in partnering with Andhra Pradesh government in building the capital city of Amaravati, the Sri Lankan government has suggested to chief minister N Chandrababu Naidu to replicate some of the development plans initiated in the Western province of that country to attract tourists from across the world.
+Prime Minister Ranil Wickremesinghe will leave for Switzerland today to attend the World Economic Summit to be held in Davos City from 17 to 21 January.
 MORE...

-Some 32 suspects who were involved in the Hambantota clashes have been further remanded until 16 January, Ada Derana reporter said.
+Ten of 34 persons arrested over the clash in Hambantota have been released on bail and the rest of the suspects were remanded until 30 January, Ada Derana reporter said.
 MORE...

-Former Deputy Minister Sarath Kumara Gunaratne who was arrested by the Criminal Investigation Department (CID) has been further remanded until 13 January.
+A Turkish cargo plane from Hong Kong has crashed in Kyrgyzstan, killing at least 32 people, most of them on the ground, say officials.
 MORE...

-A discussion will be held with the party leaders and the Delimitation Appeals Review Committee on Monday (09).
-MORE..
+National Freedom Front MP Weerakumara Dissanayake arrived at the Financial Crime Investigation Division (FCID) a short while ago on Monday morning.
+MORE...

 Sports